Triloki Singh

-Triloki Singh (10 March 1908-30 January 1980) was a freedom fighter and an Indian politician.
+Triloki Singh (10 March 1908 – 30 January 1980) was a freedom fighter and an Indian politician.
 He had served a jail term exceeding twenty years during the freedom struggle.
 He was a member of the Rajya Sabha, the upper house of the Parliament of India representing Uttar Pradesh as a member of the Indian National Congress for 3 terms during 27 April 1967 to 2 April 1968, 3 April 1970 to 2 April 1976 and from 3 April 1976 till his death.
 He was earlier the Leader of the Opposition in the Uttar Pradesh Legislative Assembly from 1957 to 1962 as a member of the Praja Socialist Party.
-He was elected from the Lucknow East constituency.
+He was elected from the Lucknow East constituency.He sought cooperation from the prominent Congress party leader Nirmal Chandra Chaturvedi to formulate development schemes for Lucknow city.